Kieleth/behave/README.md

-#Project:
+###Project:

-The purpose of Behave is to help people control themselves in front of a computer.
+Behave is a little app to help people control themselves in front of a computer.

-At the moment only works keeping the back straight when sitting.
+At the moment only works keeping the back straight when you are sitting.

-Future versions aim to allow the user to teach the application how to recongnice unwanted actions, like nail bitting for example.
+Future versions aim will allow the user to teach the application how to recongnice unwanted actions, like nail bitting for example.

-#Implementation:
+####Implementation:

-Behave uses the webcam of the computer and processes the video stream to capture what is told to do.
+A Python script that takes control the webcam of the computer and with OpenCV processes the video stream to capture what is told to do.

-Uses OpenCV and Python.

-#Features:
+####Features:

 2014 Mar 23
 Captures the position of the face, makes sure that it does not go below cerain treshold.

-#Requirements:
+####Requirements:
 (At the moment this are the specs of the dev environment that works):

 - Mac Os 10.8.5